uw-cryo/DeepDEM/README.md

-# deep-elevation-refinement
+# DeepDEM
-ResDepth &amp; other deep learning approaches to improve DSMs/DTMs
+Satellite stereo DEM refinement using deep learning

 # Note
 This files in this repository will be restructured as the workflow for running experiments with different models has changed, so multiple layers of folders should be removed.

 ## Useful concepts to familiarize oneself with
-- ASP stereo processing
+- Ames Stereo Pipeline (ASP) and very-high-resolution (VHR) satellite stereo processing
 - torchgeo
 - PyTorch / PyTorch Lightning